PilzDE/psen_scan_v2/standalone/README.md

 4. [C++ API](#c++-api)

 ## Prerequisites
+In order to build and use the PSENscan Standalone C++ Library you need Ubuntu version 18.04 or 20.04.
+Other operating systems are not officially supported.

 Make sure you have all necessary tools and libraries installed:
 ```
 sudo apt-get install build-essential cmake git libboost-all-dev libconsole-bridge-dev libfmt-dev